themesberg/flowbite/content/components/toast.md

 ## Toast message

-This component can be used to show messages and a CTA button when receiveing chat messages, comment notifications, and other use cases.
+This component can be used to show messages and a CTA button when receiving chat messages, comment notifications, and other use cases.

 {{< example id="toast-message-example" class="flex justify-center" github="components/toast.md" show_dark=true >}}